bchareyre/yade-mpi/doc/sphinx/prog.rst

 		'''

 .. note:: Boost::python embeds function signatures in the docstring (before the one provided by the user).
-Therefore,  before creating separate documentation of your function, have a look at its ``__doc__`` attribute and copy the first line (and the blank lie afterwards) in the separate docstring.
+Therefore,  before creating separate documentation of your function, have a look at its ``__doc__`` attribute and copy the first line (and the blank line afterwards) in the separate docstring.
 The first line is then used to create the function signature (arguments and return value).

 Internal c++ documentation